Ocean82/BurntBeats/replit.md

 ## Overview

 Burnt Beats is a comprehensive music creation ecosystem that transforms text into professional-quality songs.
 The platform features advanced AI-powered song generation, voice cloning, collaborative editing, analytics, version control, and social features.
-With tiered subscription plans (Free with 3 songs/month and Pro at $4.99/month), it serves both casual users and professional music creators with industry-standard tools for composition, production, and collaboration.
+With a pay-per-download model (no subscriptions required), users can create unlimited songs for free and pay only when they want to download high-quality versions ($2.99-$9.99 per track).

-**Status: Production Ready with Live Stripe Integration**
+**Status: Production Ready with Pay-Per-Download System**

 ## System Architecture